 Child Development Centers

-Bastrop ISD operates two licensed Child Development Centers (CDC) for children 6 weeks to 5 years.
+Bastrop ISD operates three licensed Child Development Centers (CDC) for children 6 weeks to 5 years.
 We strive to give children the love and nurture they need while their parents are working or are in classes by creating positive learning experiences where they can grow physically, emotionally, socially, and cognitively through a variety of age-appropriate activities.
 The CDCs are open only to the children of BISD employees and BISD student parents (see exception under Public Preschool below.)

-- Both of our CDC facilities are 4 STAR Texas Rising Star facilities.
+- Our Emile and Cedar Creek facilities are 4 STAR Texas Rising Star facilities.

 - Our child care costs are among the lowest in the area.